svx/gradle-quickstart/website/docs/fundamentals.md

 ## Gradle Wrapper

-The Gradle Wrapper allows a Gradle project to specify which version of Gradle should be used to build the project, ensuring consistency and reliability across different environments and team members.<br />
+The Gradle Wrapper allows a Gradle project to specify which version of Gradle should be used to build the project.
+Ensuring consistency and reliability across different environments and team members.<br />
 This means that anyone cloning the repository can build the project without needing to have Gradle pre-installed, as the Wrapper will download and use the correct Gradle version automatically.

 <h3>Key Benefits of the Gradle Wrapper</h3>